-Consolidation - The activities of Otway are consolidated in the College's consolidated financial statements, as required by GAAP.
+Consolidation - The activities of Otway are consolidated in the College's consolidated financial statements, as required by U.S. GAAP.
 All intercompany balances have been eliminated in consolidation.

-Comparative amounts - The amounts shown for 2020 in the accompanying consolidated financial statements are included to provide a basis for comparison with 2021 and are not intended to present all information necessary for a fair presentation of the 2020 consolidated financial statements in conformity with accounting principles generally accepted in the United States of America (U.S. GAAP).
-Accordingly, such information should be read in conjunction with the College's consolidated financial statements for the year ended June 30, 2020, from which the summarized information was derived.
+Comparative amounts - The amounts shown for 2021 in the accompanying consolidated financial statements are included to provide a basis for comparison with 2022 and are not intended to present all information necessary for a fair presentation of the 2021 consolidated financial statements in conformity with U.S. GAAP.
+Accordingly, such information should be read in conjunction with the College's consolidated financial statements for the year ended June 30, 2021, from which the summarized information was derived.